openSUSE/obs-landing/_posts/development/2017-10-09-sprint-report-10.md

 <p>
-If you have your own OBS instance and want to distinguish between events sent from build.opensuse.org and your own instance, you can configure prefix of the queue namein the options.yml.
+If you have your own OBS instance and want to distinguish between events sent from build.opensuse.org and your own instance, you can configure prefix of the queue name in the options.yml.
 Setting the 'amqp_namespace' to 'my.obs_instance' would result in messages sent as 'my.obs_instance.package.comment' and 'my.obs_instance.request.comment'.
 </p>

 <p>